jonthorell/synth-nu-vinyl-store/README.md

 1. Create an account at Heroku.
 2. Create an app in Heroku, with a unique name and a region
 3. Under settings, create the same environment variables as above
-4. Add an additional environment variable with the name PORT and value of 8000.
+4. Add an additional environment variable with the name PORT and value of 8000 as well as an USE_AWS variable set to True
 5. Create an account at AWS
 6. Create a bucket in the AWS account.
 7. Follow the instructions in the aws.pdf to set correct rights on the bucket.